North America (USA and Canada)

 Austria’s numerous efforts in the realm of compensation for victims of N.S. persecution, including forced labor and seizure of private property on the territory of present-day Austria, have been and still are received very positively and are supported actively by the U.S. government.

 To strengthen the “people-to-people” contacts, up to 1,000 scholarships for Austrian and U.S. students and apprentices are made available through the “European Recovery Program” (ERP Fund) between 2007 and 2017 as part of an Austrian-U.S. student exchange program.
-In addition, the “George C. Marshall Visitors Program” takes place since 2007.
-The focus of this program is to invite U.S. experts to travel to Austria to inform them about various topics such as environmental issues, renewable energy and infrastructure.
+In addition, the “George C. Marshall Visitors Program” has been taking place since 2007.
+The purpose of this program is to invite U.S. experts to travel to Austria to inform them about various topics such as environmental issues, renewable energy and infrastructure.

 Cultural Relations between Austria and the United States